GlistenSTAR/react-redux-typescript-boilerplate/README.md

-# Frontend Boilerplate with React, Redux & TypeScript
+# Frontend Boilerplate with React, Redux & TypeScript For react 16.12

 A bare minimum react-hooks-redux-webpack-typescript boilerplate with TodoMVC example.